byoung77/hdp-hmm-te/README.md

 Disentangled Sticky Hierarchical Dirichlet Process Hidden Markov Model with Topological Emissions (developed in VS Code using Julia)

+The model detects changes in time series data by capturing key topological features of the data's overall “shape.”

+This is accomplished by computing vectorized persistence diagrams from sliding windows of the data.
+These topological summaries are then used as the emission features in a Hidden Markov Model (HMM).

+To allow the number of hidden states to be determined automatically, the model places a Hierarchical Dirichlet Process (HDP) prior on the Markov transition process.

 ## Install
 The primary code is found in the Source_Code folder.
 Once Julia is installed, the following packages must also be available.